yuhan16/Stackelberg-Collaborative-Assembly/README.md

 - `maddpg`: Multi-Agent Deep Deterministic Policy Gradient, see [maddpg](https://github.com/openai/maddpg)

-### Tuining Parameters
+### Tunning Parameters
 The hyperparameters and environment configurations are all in the `sg_task/data/` director.
 New customized tasks can be freely added by following the structure of Task 1-8.

 ### Parallel Running
-We use `multiprocessing` package to run the training of a specific task over different experiments in parallel.
-See code in `experiments/` directory.
+We use the `multiprocessing` package to run the training of a specific task over different experiments in parallel.
+See code in the `experiments/` directory.
 The training seeds and devices can be set manually for different experiments.

 We use `bash` to run the training of different tasks in parallel.